Bad Company: Brian Howe era (1986–1994)

-In 1985 Mick Ralphs and Simon Kirke, having just worked together the previous year on Ralphs' solo album Take This, decided to reteam for a new project.
+In 1985, Mick Ralphs and Simon Kirke, having just worked together the previous year on Ralphs' solo album Take This, decided to reteam for a new project.
 But in 1986, their label, Atlantic Records, insisted they resume the Bad Company name.
-Unfortunately, Paul Rodgers was already engaged with a new supergroup called The Firm.
+However, Paul Rodgers was already engaged with a new supergroup called The Firm.
 With Rodgers gone, the remaining two members partnered with new managers Bud Prager and Phil Carson and teamed up with ex-Ted Nugent vocalist Brian Howe (who was introduced to them by Foreigner's Mick Jones) as the new lead singer.
 In addition, Steve Price joined the band as the new bass player and Greg Dechert (ex-Uriah Heep) joined on keyboards.
 Howe's vocal style brought more of a pop-rock sound to the band, which Atlantic Records was looking for to bring the band back up to arena status after declining turnouts to previous live performances and the dismal sales of Rough Diamonds.

-The band hired Foreigner producer Keith Olsen to produce the new lineup's initial album, 1986's Fame and Fortune.
-At this time Burrell was playing with a jazz outfit called The Tam White Band.
+The band hired Foreigner producer Keith Olsen to produce the new line-up's initial album, 1986's Fame and Fortune.
+Burrell agreed to rejoin the band and was name checked on the Fame and Fortune album, even though he didn't play on it.
+But just before the supporting tour, he left once again (Steve Price then returned) to play with a jazz outfit called The Tam White Band.
 Reflecting the musical style of the mid-1980s, Fame and Fortune was laden with keyboards, unlike previous Bad Company albums, but was only modestly successful.
-The single "This Love" managed to reach No. 85 on the Singles charts but was not the success the band hoped for.
-In 1987, Dechert was dropped from the lineup as the group decided not to play up the keyboards in their sound as much.
+The single "This Love" managed to reach No. 85 on the Singles chart but was not the success the band hoped for.
+In 1987 Dechert was dropped from the line-up as the group decided not to play up the keyboards in their sound as much.
 They toured that year supporting Deep Purple.